-The income tax provision (benefit) included in the condensed consolidated statements of operations for the three months ended March 27, 2010 and March 28, 2009, is based on the estimated annual effective tax rate for the entire year.
+The income tax provision included in the condensed consolidated statements of operations for the three months ended June 26, 2010 and June 27, 2009, is based on the estimated annual effective tax rate for the entire year.
 These estimated effective tax rates are subject to adjustment in subsequent quarterly periods as our estimates of pretax income or loss for the year change.
-The effective tax rate for the three months ended March 27, 2010, was 44.9% and differs from the U.S. federal statutory rate primarily due to the inability to benefit certain losses, foreign income taxed at lower rates, changes in the valuation allowance and unrecognized tax benefits, state taxes and interest on unrecognized tax benefits.
+The effective tax rate for the three months ended June 26, 2010, was 26.1% and differs from the U.S. federal statutory rate primarily due to our inability to benefit our domestic losses, foreign income taxed at lower rates, state taxes and interest on unrecognized tax benefits.

-Our deferred tax asset valuation allowance at March 27, 2010 was approximately \$25.3 million on gross deferred tax assets of approximately \$29.6 million.
-The remaining \$4.3 million of gross deferred tax assets for which a valuation allowance was not recorded are realizable through future reversals of existing taxable temporary differences.
+In the quarter ended June 27, 2009, we recorded an increase in our valuation allowance on domestic deferred tax assets, with a corresponding charge to our income tax provision, of approximately \$19.6 million as we were unable to conclude that it was more likely than not that such assets would be realized.
+Our deferred tax asset valuation allowance at June 26, 2010 was approximately \$25.6 million on gross deferred tax assets of approximately \$30.5 million.
+The remaining \$4.9 million of gross deferred tax assets for which a valuation allowance was not recorded are realizable through future reversals of existing taxable temporary differences.